lxingern/fake-twitter/README.md

 # simple-twitter

 A simplified mock of Twitter using Node.js for the backend and HTML/CSS/Javascript with Tailwind for the frontend.
+[View the app here.](https://simple-twitter-xfrk.onrender.com/)

 So far, its features include the following:
 * Create tweets and edit or delete them